pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shapes`

-This code creates a simple animation where shapes move around the screen.
-It defines a base Shape class and subclasses for Ellipse, Rectangle, and Line shapes.
-The MyGame class sets up the shapes with random attributes and updates their positions and angles.
-The shapes are then drawn on the screen using Arcade library functions.
+This code demonstrates the use of classes and inheritance in Python to create a simple animation of multiple shapes (rectangles, ellipses, and lines) on the screen using the Arcade library.
+Each shape is defined as a class with methods for drawing and moving.
+By utilizing classes, the code achieves a clean and organized way to manage and animate multiple objects simultaneously, showcasing the power of object-oriented programming for game development and interactive visual applications.

 shape_list_demo_1.py
 --------------------